Élisabeth Charlotte d'Orléans: Princess of Commercy

-Unable to prevent her son from giving up the duchy of Lorraine to Stanisław Leszczyński when he married the Habsburg heiress, Maria Theresa, Élisabeth Charlotte moved into the Château d'Haroué in nearby Commercy.
+Unable to prevent her son from giving up the duchy of Lorraine to Stanisław Leszczyński when he married the Habsburg heiress, Maria Theresa, Élisabeth Charlotte moved into the Château de Commercy in nearby Commercy.
 This commune was then made into a sovereign principality for her dowager years.

 In 1737, her daughter, Elisabeth Therese married Charles Emmanuel III of Sardinia.
 She died in 1741, giving birth to Prince Benedetto, Duke of Chablais.
 On 7 January 1744 her youngest son, Prince Charles Alexander of Lorraine, married Archduchess Maria Anna of Austria, who died in childbirth on 16 December 1744.

 Death and burial

 Élisabeth Charlotte died of a stroke at the age of sixty-eight on 23 December 1744, one week after her daughter-in-law and grandchild.
-She was the last of her siblings to die and had outlived most of her children.
+She was the last of her siblings to die and had outlived all but three of her children.
 Nine months after her death, her son Francis Stephen became Holy Roman emperor.
 She was buried in the funerary chapel of the dukes of Lorraine in the Church of Saint-François-des-Cordeliers church in Nancy.